 Behavioral Questions | Mixed in, about 20 minutes during the interview |

-Importance | Core part of the palantir interview process |
+Importance | Core part of the Palantir interview process |

 Preparation | Master problem decomposition techniques, do mock interviews, learn Palantir’s culture |

-During the palantir decomposition interview, I faced a mix of behavioral and technical questions.
+During the Palantir decomposition interview, I faced a mix of behavioral and technical questions.
 The interviewer wanted to see how I handled open-ended challenges, how I broke down complex issues, and how I explained my thinking.

-The palantir decomposition interview felt different from a typical technical phone screen.
+The Palantir decomposition interview felt different from a typical technical phone screen.
 I had to use problem decomposition techniques, not just for technical questions but also for behavioral ones.
 Here are some skills I needed:

 Problem decomposition: I had to break big problems into smaller, manageable parts.